alinnman/celestial-navigation/APPDOC.md

 a (barely) live connection/ip-address.
 If you encounter this problem you are advised to disable wifi and mobile internet manually in Android settings.

+#### Showing a coarse map

+In some cases the map display will show a coarse map despite you having an active internet connection.
+The cause is unknown but likely caused by a temporary disturbance of your internet connection.
+Re-try the map generation and check your internet connection.

 ## More Information<a name="more_information"></a>

 This app is part of an open-source software library for celestial navigation.